w3f/Grants-Program/applications/native-bitcoin-vaults.md

 - **Total Costs:** 43,200 USD

 #### Languages
-- All pallets and any associated backend services will be developed in Rust.
+- All pallets and any associated backend services (e.g. `bdk_services`) will be developed in Rust.
-- Primary web app (`Vault Manager`) will likely be in Vuejs, but perhaps React.
+- Primary web app (`Native Bitcoin Vault Manager`) will be in Vuejs
-- `Spectre Desktop` or `Caravan` customizations
-  - neither of these clients use a UI framework like Vuejs or React
-  - our customizations will seek to be as non-disruptive as possible and hopefully remain forward compatible
-  - `Spectre Desktop` has a python backend; if changes are required to that, they would be made in python.

 ### Milestone 1 — Prepare Dependencies and Build Vault Configuration
 - **Estimated duration:** 6 weeks